DavidSeyserGit/ROS_Printing_Station/README.md

 ## Overview

-This project implements a robot station for automated 3D printing in a production environment, leveraging the Robot Operating System (ROS) for seamless integration and control.
-The station integrates a vision detection system to optimize the printing process and enhance efficiency.
-The core components of the station, all managed within the ROS framework, are:
+This project implements a simulation for robot station for automated 3D printing in a production environment.

-* **3D Printing:**
+* **3D Printing:** We print MoRobots from the FH Technikum Wien
-* **Robot Manipulation:** A robotic arm, controlled through ROS, is used to unload the printed objects from the printers.
+* **Robot Manipulation:**
 * **Vision System:**

 ## Functional Description
 ![Flow Chart of the ROS Nodes](docs/flowchart/flowchart.png){ width=70% }

-## Hardware Components

-* **Robot Arm:**
-* **Vision System:**

 ## Software Components
 This Porject requires ROS Noetic to be install on your system.
 For a detailed guide on how to install ROS please use the ROS Wiki.
 [ROS-Wiki](https://wiki.ros.org/noetic/Installation)